-io:setopts([{encoding, unicode}])
+io:setopts([{encoding, latin1}])

-The default encoding of the I/O-server for standard_io is latin1, as the script runs in a non-interactive terminal (see section Summary of Options) in the STDLIB User's Guide.
+The default encoding of the I/O-server for standard_io is unicode if its supported. (see section Summary of Options) in the STDLIB User's Guide.

 On the third line (or second line depending on the presence of the Emacs directive), arguments can be specified to the emulator, for example: